-In 2000, Kym was diagnosed with hypothyroidism.
+In 2000, Kym was diagnosed with hyperthyroidism.
 While some doctors told her that it was a mental issue, and that she didn’t have to take any medication, others said that she had to take a whole range of different medications.

 “One of my eyes started bulging out.
-Most of the time, people with hypothyroidism see both their eyes bulge out, but for me, it was only one eye, which led to a lot of questions about why one of my eyes looked bigger than the other,” she mused.
+Most of the time, people with hyperthyroidism see both their eyes bulge out, but for me, it was only one eye, which led to a lot of questions about why one of my eyes looked bigger than the other,” she mused.
 “At the time, I didn’t really understand my condition either, and it was only after I started taking steroid medication that it got better.
 The side effect of it was that my entire body ballooned.”

 However, even when her health wasn’t doing well, the company was very understanding and didn’t tell her to take time off.
 Instead, they cut down on her work schedule and she only had to work once a week.